 A kitten is a big commitment but the love you receive far outweighs the scratches and constant cleaning.
 Being owned by a cat is one of the greatest pleasures I’ve had in life.
 Remember, fostering is very important because you’re helping that kitten grow into a fantastic, lovable, outgoing and friendly baby for someone to spend their life with.

-Lastly, should you need a cat sitter or pet sitter, we can help.
+Lastly, should you need a cat sitter or pet sitter, in the Muncie, Yorktown, New Castle or Anderson, Indiana area, call us, we’d love to help.
 We’re professional pet sitters and love kitties!